evoingram/gif-search/README.md

 - responses are in JSON
 - returns either 0 or 5 results at a time
 - extensive & easy to understand documentation
+- CI/CD pipeline:
-- CI/CD pipeline:  pre-comment and/or PR checks for linting, passing all tests, conventional commit messages check, code coverage check, and auto-deploy
+  - pre-comment and/or PR checks for:
+    - linting
+    - passing all tests
+    - conventional commit messages check
+    - code coverage check
+    - auto-deploy to staging & manual deploy to production via Heroku

 ## Table of Contents